 - Pocket money gifts and children's books available in the shop.

 We'd love for you to cycle to Stowe, please lock bikes up in the spaces provided in the car park.
 You need to be on foot patrol in the gardens so you don't miss anything.
 Small scooters and balance bikes can be taken into the gardens.
 We kindly ask that bikes with pedals don't go in the gardens.

 Here are our top tips for embracing the outdoors whatever the weather at Stowe.

 The gardens are large.
-For fun days out with smiling kids at the end, bring sunhats, sun cream and bottles of water to stay hydrated.
-Plan a route to decide how far you'll go and choose rest stops along the way
+For fun days out with smiling kids at the end, bring woolly hats, sun cream and bottles of water.
+Plan a route to decide how far you'll go and choose rest stops along the way.

-Temples with shelter, some benches or to use for picnic spots are: The Lake Pavilions, Concord and Victory, Ancient Virtue, The Cascade (there are small nooks to sit in), Hermitage, The Fane of Pastoral Poetry
+Temples with shelter, some benches or great picnic spots are at: The Lake Pavilions, Concord and Victory, Ancient Virtue, The Cascade (there are small nooks to sit in), Hermitage, and The Fane of Pastoral Poetry.